MicrosoftDocs/bot-docs/articles/debug-bots-emulator.md

 <code>ngrok -v</code>

 ## Sending System Activities
-The Bot Framework Emulator lets you send messages that represent [activities][ActivityConcept].
+The Bot Framework Emulator lets you send messages that represent system events.
 This feature allows you to emulate a specific user or conversation.

 You can find the following activities under **Conversation** > **Send System Activity** in the emulator's settings menu:
 * conversationUpdate (user added)